iamcombo/dockerize-backend-app/readme.md

 # Optimized Dockerfile for production

-### Use Alpine node images
+### 1. Use Alpine node images

 It's recommended to use the Alpine node images when trying to optimize for image size.
-Using node:18-alpine instead of node:18 by itself reduces the image size from 1.24GB to 466MB!
+Using **node:18-alpine** instead of **node:18** by itself reduces the image size from 1.24GB to 466MB!

-### Add a NODE_ENV environment variable
+### 2. Add a NODE_ENV environment variable

-Many libraries have optimizations built in when the NODE_ENV environment variable is set to production, so we can set this environment variable in the Dockerfile build by adding the following line to our Dockerfile:
+Many libraries have optimizations built in when the **NODE_ENV** environment variable is set to **production**, so we can set this environment variable in the Dockerfile build by adding the following line to our Dockerfile:

 ```yaml
 ENV NODE_ENV production
 ```

-### Use npm ci instead of npm install
+### 3. Use npm ci instead of npm install

-npm recommendeds using npm ci instead of npm install when building your image.
+npm recommendeds using **npm ci** instead of **npm install** when building your image.

-"npm ci is similar to npm install, except it's meant to be used in automated environments such as test platforms, continuous integration, and deployment -- or any situation where you want to make sure you're doing a clean install of your dependencies."
+"**npm ci** is similar to **npm install**, except it's meant to be used in automated environments such as test platforms, continuous integration, and deployment -- or any situation where you want to make sure you're doing a clean install of your dependencies."

 ```yaml
 RUN npm ci
 ```

-### The USER instruction
+### 4. The USER instruction

-By default, if you don't specify a USER instruction in your Dockerfile, the image will run using the root permissions.
-This is a security risk, so we'll add a USER instruction to our Dockerfile.
+By default, if you don't specify a **USER** instruction in your Dockerfile, the image will run using the root permissions.
+This is a security risk, so we'll add a **USER** instruction to our Dockerfile.

 The node image we're using already has a user created for us called **node**, so let's use that: